Krabi–krabong: Daab Chao Ram

 "Daab Chao Ram", a system of Krabi Krabong wielding mainly Thai single and/or duel swords (“Daab”, Thai single edge sword).
 This system was created at Ramkhamhaeng University Thai Weaponry Club by the various students of the numerous sword schools from all over Thailand who compiled their knowledge, skills, and experience which lead to the creation of “Daab Chao Ram”.
 Daab Chao Ram “Daab” meaning Thai single edge sword, “Chao” meaning lord, and “Ram” is short for King Ramkhamhaeng or Por Khun Ramkhamhaeng Maharaj.
 All of them together can mean either: 1) Sword of Lord Ram, 2) Legion of Lord Ram, or 3) Might of Lord Ram (meaning might differ from person to person).
 The name was chosen to commemorate Por Khun Ramkhamhaeng Maharaj for his good deed to the country and for his bravery in battle that earned him the nickname “Khamhaeng” meaning, bold.
 One prominent school that teaches Daab Chao Ram is Thai Achira.
 Lamp Sakkapoom is one of the highly regarded practitioner and instructor of Daab Chao Ram.
 He is also a skilled Muay Chaiya fighter.

+Sritrairatana Fencing Club

+Sritrairat belongs to the Trairatana family since the mid-late 1800.
+Since the begin of 1900 Sritrairat has been the standard for combat and Ram Awut (weapons dance).
+It encompassed all weapons as listed above but also daab thai, free sparring and against multiple opponents.

+Sritrairat, or rather a shorter version of it, is also taught to the Royal Thai Navy Commandos.
+Also many of the RTN Officers send their children to learn the art and many of the Thai University have a Sritrairat club.

+Many styles that have been created in teh past 50 years have had instruction from Sritrairat Masters, in primis the late Ajarn Thonglor Trairatana and Ajarn Sitthipong.

+Sritrairatana Fencing Club is now headed by Ajarn Chon (John) in Thonburi, Bangkok, Kingdom of Thailand.

+In Europe there are a couple of people who teach pure Sritrairat and a few others that teach Sritrairat-derived styles of Krabi Krabong.

+The oldest pure Sritrairat player in Europe is Max Panizzo, in South of England, UK with long time students in Northern Italy.
+He spent the last 20 years teaching seminar on Thai Sword across Europe.